wp-plugins/seesmic-wp/readme.txt

 Tested up to: 2.5
 Stable tag: 0.1.4

-The Seesmic plugin allows for video comments to be added to your Wordpress blog.
+The Seesmic plugin allows for video comments to be added to your WordPress blog.

 == Description ==